 This is not a stiff steakhouse, but a sumptuous and sensory experience

 For its edgy steampunk veneer, Char’d Grill & Wine Bar menu is a surprisingly refined steakhouse.
-Its menu is a broad selection of wet or dry-aged meat cuts served with sophisticated side dishes such as truffle oil-infused polenta mash, farm-to-table garden salads and burnt-corn risotto.
+Its menu is a broad selection of wet or dry-aged meat cuts served with sophisticated side dishes such as corn ribs, baked cauliflower and house smoked olive oil mac and cheese.
 And despite its rebellious undertone, the plating of each dish is done with elegance and delicate detail.

 PICK YOUR OWN CUT OF MEAT

 A spectacular display of meat.
 Ask the team for all details.
 We tried cuts we didn't even know about before:

 Char’d Grill’s dry-ageing glass room, filled from floor to ceiling with artisanal cuts of meat, is arresting, a reflection of the attention to detail and thought that goes into preparing each cut.
 Matured for up to 90 days, the locally sourced beef is preserved by controlled temperature and slabs of Himalayan sea-salt dividers.

 CHOOSING YOUR CUT IS A CEREMONY

 When you’re ready to place your order, a waitron comes to the table with a tray full of traditional dry-aged beef cuts, like rump and T-bone steak as well as lesser-known cuts.
 The spider steak, taken from the cow’s muscular and spiderweb-like marbled hip; bavette, from the lower chest or abdominal muscles; and the beef brisket, for example.
 These are often-overlooked pieces with a unique flavour profile that can’t be found at conventional grocery stores or restaurants.